teamneusta/pimcore-areabrick-config-bundle/README.md

 ### Further development

-Pipelines will tell you, when code does not meet our standards.
+Pipelines will tell you when code does not meet our standards.
 To use the same tools in local development, take the Docker command from above with other scripts from the `composer.json`.
 For example:

 * cs:check
 * phpstan